Package 'markovDP'

 Linear Programming

-The following linear programming formulation (Manne 1960) is implemented.
+A linear programming formulation was developed by Manne (1960) and further described by Puterman (1996).
 For the optimal value function, the Bellman equation holds:

 subject to